vboussange/PhDthesis/draft/conclusion.md

   - (ii) a fundamental undersanding of the role of eco-evolutionary processes in shaping the dynamics of biological populations structured in complex landscapes \cite{chap1}
   - (iii) the quantification of the effect of eco-evolutionary processes in economic systems \cref{chap3}

-In the following, I discuss the chapters of my thesis collectively within the broader context of the modelling of eco-evolutionary processes and the understanding of the resulting mechanisms and patterns in biological and economic systems.
+In the following, I discuss the chapters of my thesis collectively within the broader context of the modelling of eco-evolutionary processes  in biological and economic systems, and the understanding of the associated mechanisms.

 ### Methodological advances
 The investigation of the interplay between ecological and evolutionary processes
 #### Advances in the modelling of realistic spatial and phenotypic structures
-**In \cref{chap1,chap4}, we have provided new tools to better understand mechanisms resulting from the interplay between eco-evolutionary processes and spatial and phenotypic structures.**
-  - Why this is important
-    - landscape complexity \cite{xxx} and phenotype complexity \cite{xxx}, and the interaction between phenotypes \cite{xxx} may critically affect eco-evolutionary dynamics
+**landscape complexity \cite{xxx} and phenotype complexity \cite{xxx}, and the interaction between phenotypes \cite{xxx} may critically affect eco-evolutionary dynamics. \cref{chap1,chap4} provide new tools to better understand mechanisms resulting from ecological and evolutionary processes, and their interplay, in the context of realistic spatial and phenotypic structures.**
   - Review of spatially explicit modelling studies
     - Classical modelling work investigating the dynamics of structured populations have focused on scenarios that are poorly representative of the complexity of eco-evolutionary feedbacks \cite{Govaert2019a}, and in particular that omit frequency-dependent selection.
       - for instance, \cite{Burger2000,Kimura1964,Lande1991,Nagylaki1994} assumed constant population sizes , and as such did not consider frequency-dependence.
     - On the other hand, recent works accounting for eco-evolutionary feedbacks \cite{xxx} did not adress the effect of the role of the spatial complexity of landscapes.
       - For instance, \cite{Slatkin1973,Slatkin1978,Kirkpatrick1997,Polechova2015,Polechova2018,AndradeRestrepo2019,Doebeli2003,Meszena1997,Yeaman2011,Debarre2013,Mirrahimi2020} consider regular spatial structures, missing the effect of the complexity of spatial structures on population differentiation.
     - Graphs have been used to capture the effect of complex structures on evolutionary dynamics \cite{Nowak}, but the underlying processes were fairly simple (simple birth death dynamics without the accumulation of phenotypic variations), and in particular did not account for the continuous evolution of heritable characteristics.
+  - **Models that include frequency dependence together with realistic population structures are missing.**
   - Review of high dimensional models
     - While a vast majory of the work on eco-evolutionary feedbacks has focused on the evolution of scalar phenotypes \cite{Doebeli2011}, in most organisms many phenotypic properties combine in complicated wasy to determin ecological interactions, and hence frequency-dependent selection \cite{Doebeli2014}.
       - In particular, \cite{Doebeli2011} shows that the consideration of multiple traits with complex interactions relaxes the unrealistic conditions of strong frequency dependence required to generate diversity in one dimensional phenotype spaces, calling for a better understanding of evolutionary dynamics in high dimensioanl spaces.